Logan007/pucr/README.md

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

 To overlap or not to overlap...
 Currently, LZ matches cannot overlap the pattern, `find_matches` and the graph optimizer just assume full matches to end before the pattern starts.
 This allows to encode LZ-offsets beginning with `0` for the position `pattern - match_length`.
 Overlapping matches would be beneficial only to represent unranked RLE longer than 2 or recurring patterns.
 A full implementation might eat up some of the speed-wins gained in `find_matches` which would require more flexibility , e.g. cannot presume equal values of `rle_count`.
 In addition, the `offset` pointing to the match needs more bits for encoding.
-This point needs some thoughts.
+First experiments do not look too promising.
+This point needs some thoughts and will be reconsidered in conjunction with RLE.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.